arnaudjuracek/binvoice/README.md

 ## Features
 - macOs `Work in Progress` tag to mark unpaid invoices.
 - `!ref <path>` to include a reference to another YAML file.
+- `!calc` to eval JS calc w/ `sum` defined as the sum of previous items price.
 - [`handlebars`](https://github.com/wycats/handlebars.js/) templating.
 - all informations are stored in the various YAML files : no overriding is allowed.